1307 PR.01 Establishing Subrecipients Associated with Sponsored Programs

 - If the subrecipient does not have a compliant PHS policy, the DBO provides the subrecipient with the Yale model PHS compliant policy and model disclosure form for the subrecipient to adopt and complete.

 - Implementing a COI policy will take time and the subrecipient should be made aware of the requirement well in advance of the proposal deadline.
-The DBO should notify the OSP Proposal Manager immediately if the subrecipient indicates on the SIC Form that the subrecipient does not have a compliant policy.
+The DBO should notify the OSP Proposal Manager immediately if the subrecipient indicates on the SIC Form (Form 1304 FR.03A) that the subrecipient does not have a compliant policy.

 B. Preparing Proposal Budgets that Include a Subrecipient(s)